High Ability Philosophy

 Students scoring at or above the 96th percentile on Quantitative Reasoning or the Quantitative/Non-verbal partial composite are automatically identified as HA: MA

-Students whose actual scores on either the CogAT or NWEA subtests fell just below the 96th percentile but whose score band would include this percentile when considering the standard error of measure (found in the manual for each subtest), are further considered for identification by giving their teachers the HOPE Scale to fill out and provide student work samples in the respective subject area.
+Students whose actual scores on either the CogAT or NWEA subtests fell just below the 96th percentile but whose score band would include this percentile when considering the standard error of measure (found in the manual for each subtest), are further considered for identification by teachers providing student work samples in the respective subject area.

 Students identified as both HA: LA and HA: Math would receive designation of HA: General Intellectual

 |End of Primary/Placement for Elementary||In the spring of 2nd grade, the process used for identification in K is repeated.
 Note: Students who are already identified as HA do not need to be tested again in their identified area if they have been performing successfully in the program to date.|

 |Placement for Middle School||In the spring of 5th grade, the process used for identification in K is repeated.
 Note: Students who are already identified as HA do not need to be tested again in their identified area if they have been performing successfully in the program to date.|

 The formal appeal of a High Ability Program placement decision regarding a student may be made in writing by a parent, teacher, or other stakeholder.
 The person requesting the appeal must submit an appeal form, (obtained from the school office), to initiate the process.

 It is the goal of the High Ability Program that each student achieves his/her maximum potential through enriched learning and advanced academic opportunities.
 Students must continue to demonstrate academic excellence in classroom performance in order to remain in the program.
 However, there may be cases when the program is not the best placement for the identified student.

 If a student, parent, teacher, or other stakeholder believes high ability services are no longer appropriate, the following guidelines should be followed: